Post-Production Supervisor Services

 Here is the short of it.
 VFX pipelines route through El Ranchito (the dominant Spanish VFX house), Twin Pines, Onirikal, La Casa Animada, and the global houses operating Spanish-tax-credit-eligible work.
 Sound-design and mix runs through Best Digital, Soundub Madrid, Tecnison Madrid, and the Dolby Atmos certified rooms across Madrid and Barcelona.
 Music-and-score oversight routes through the SGAE (Sociedad General de Autores y Editores) and DAMA royalty-collection frameworks for the Alberto Iglesias, Roque Baños.
 Fernando Velázquez, and Lucas Vidal composer cohort.

 Here is what that looks like on the ground.
-Spain's ICAA 30% national rebate qualifies post-prod spend through delivery (one of Europe's most generous post-only frameworks), with the 50% Canary Islands ZEC, 70% Navarra.
-And 40% Basque regional uplifts ready for treaty-eligible projects (Canary Islands is specific attractive for animation and VFX-heavy work, with multiple Canary-based VFX shops).
+Spain's ICAA 30% national rebates qualifies post-prod spend through delivery (one of Europe's most generous post-only frameworks), with the 50% Canary Islands ZEC, 70% Navarra.
+And 40% Basque regional uplifts ready for treaty-eligible projects (Canary Islands is specific attractive for animation and VFX-heavy work, with many Canary-based VFX shops).
 EUR Eurozone settlement, IVA 21% VAT recovery, AISGE-AIE-ALMA union compliance, and multilingual delivery in Castilian, Catalan, Basque, Galician.
-And Valencian with subtitled-and-dubbed deliverable workflows underpin every post budget.
+And Valencian with subtitled-and-dubbed deliverable workflows underpin each post budget.

 ACT 03